 You can also introduce some different sized balls to bowl with such as tennis balls, beach balls, golf balls etc.

-These giant inflatable bowling sets are great to use for bowling party games at home and a particularly useful for younger children.
+These giant inflatable bowling sets from supplier 3 are great to use for bowling party games at home and a particularly useful for younger children.

 If you've applied a theme, such as Harry Potter or Star Wars, you can decorate the bowling pins by turning them into characters relevant to your theme.
 A simple way to do this is just to cut out pictures from the web and stick a different characters face onto the top of each pin.

 For more information on this and to see some photos examples, see the Theme section of the Bowling Party Ideas page.

 Alternatively, there are lots of themed bowling sets for kids that you can buy from supplier 3 for between $10 - $20 such as Disney Princess (below left), Spiderman, Toy Story, Hello Kitty, Spongebob Squarepants, Monsters (below center) and Farm Friends (below right).

 If you have a Nintendo, Xbox, Playstation or similar there are quite a few different video bowling games available from supplier 3—so try some virtual bowling.

 You don't just have to bowl with balls!
 Try knocking down the pins using a Supersoaker water gun.

 Once you've knocked down all the real pins, have a go at a bowling pin shaped piñata from supplier 1.